tkamag/blog/_posts/2024-12-10-Getting-Strated-with-Amazon-Sagemaker-Unified-Data-Studio.md

     [![My image alt description](/blog/assets/images/posts-img/unified-studio/09.jpg)](/blog/assets/images/posts-img/unified-studio/09.jpg)

     a. **Manage users**: Enable access to Amazon SageMaker Unified Studio for users with SSO credentials, or add an IAM user below.
 By default, this domain supports IAM user credentials.

     b. **Associate account**: You can associate another AWS account.

     c. **Blueprints**: You can leverage some blueprints( AmazonBedrockGenerativeAI blueprints, LakehouseCatalog blueprints; etc...).

     d. **Projects profiles**: As explained earlier, three projects profiles.

     e. **Amazon Bedrock models**: You can request access to some foundations models as soon as those models are part of Amazon Bedrock catalog models.

     f. **connections**: Allow you to connect to external stuff like GitHub, GitLab, etc... and store your code in these version control.

-    g. **Amazon Q**: Enable Amazon Q, the generative AI-powered assistant that you can tailor to your business needs. h; **Tags**: A tag is a label that you assign to an AWS resource.
+    g. **Amazon Q**: Enable Amazon Q, the generative AI-powered assistant that you can tailor to your business needs.

+    h. **Tags**: A tag is a label that you assign to an AWS resource.
 Each tag consists of a key and an optional value.
 You can use tags to search and filter your resources or track your AWS costs

 As you see Sagemaker Unified Data Studio is a very powerful service who have access to a lot of others AWS services.

 Next time we will dep dive into Sagemaker Unified Data Studio portal.